 Bachelor of Science (BS): Business Management Degree Overview

 Get info about a Bachelor of Science in Business Management program.
-Read a program overview that includes a list of potential courses and some commonly-followed career paths.
-Review the employment outlook details for sales managers.
+Read about potential courses and some commonly-followed career paths.
+Review employment outlook details for sales managers.

 Bachelor of Science degree programs in business management provide students with knowledge in commerce and employee relations.
 Students examine theories of economics, consumer buying power and budget analysis to learn how to maintain fiscal health within organizations.
 They might learn to become leaders, resolve conflict, supervise employees and promote an agreeable work environment.
 They typically explore themes of ethics, corporate responsibility and policies.

 Programs often emphasize the importance of maximizing technology in consumer relations and employee efficiency.
 Students can engage in market research and analyze data to develop an understanding of how to make effective business decisions.
 Courses available to business management students may include:

 - Business communication

 - Supply management

 - Quantitative analysis